manifestes/manifestes/README.md

 # Manifeste(s)

-a very simple github hosted page to display content within sections
+a simple website to display contents within sections, and change the world

+- ☀ as less code as possible
+- ♥ easily read contents and collaborate
+- 😃 minify time spent on your computer
+- can be consulted offline
-all the code is ready to be put on a FTP server, or served through github gh-pages (like here)
+- ready to be put on a FTP server
+- can be served through github gh-pages (like here)

-you can consult it offline ☀♥😃

 - all contents are set in the `data` folder, using yaml documents containing markdown
     + meta (menu, tags, tooltips) in `data/meta.yml`
     + text sections in `data/sections.yml`
     + tagged links in `data/links.yml`
     + quotes in `data/quotes.yml`
     + map sources in `data/map.yml`
-    + images within the `data/media` folder
+    + images in the `data/media` folder (prefixed by _ if unused yet)
+    + misc documents in the `data/files` folder

 fork or download this project and start your own !

-## Goals

-- faciliter l'écriture et la lecture collective.
-- minimiser le temps passé face à l'écran
-- code minimal
-- bonne humeur

 ## Build locally